meghambaa23033/Analyticss/README.md

 Use machine learning models (supervised or semi-supervised) to predict satisfaction scores.
 Perform exploratory data analysis (EDA) and document the process in a Python notebook.

-This repository contains an application for predicting recruitment rates in clinical trials.
-The app uses a trained machine learning model (XGBoost) to estimate the recruitment rate (patients per site per month) based on various trial features such as enrollment, trial duration, sponsor experience, and more.
-The app is designed to assist clinical trial planners in optimizing recruitment strategies and improving trial efficiency.
 ---

 ## Features